No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Assertibility and Interface Semantics for High-Stakes AI

-As in the threshold case, decisiveness is stable under refinement.
-Once strict separation is forced by certified bounds, further tightening preserves it, as shown in Appendix~\ref{app:A.2}.
-This is the standard ``unique top-class'' condition used in robustness verification, typically formulated by certifying that each logit difference $z_i(x) - z_j(x)$ remains positive, often by a margin, over the admissible input set.
-Interval-based regimes such as Interval Bound Propagation \citep[see][]{gowal2018effectiveness} support this form of certification by propagating sound bounds through the network.
+This is the argmax analogue of threshold forcing.
+Once strict separation is obtained under a sound nested regime, later refinement preserves it by the same endpoint-containment reasoning used in the threshold case.\footnote{Interval-based regimes such as Interval Bound Propagation \citep[see][]{gowal2018effectiveness} support this form of certification by propagating sound bounds through the network.}